balkac/ColorMatchSwerveRunner/README.md

 # Summary
 Game has mainly 3 mechanics :
+1. Swerve
+2. Stack
+3. Color - Matching

 # Swerve
-Stack
+1. Stack
-Color - Matching
+2. Color - Matching
-Basics
+3. Basics

 # Core
 The player collects blue, yellow and orange cubes on the platform and tries to match.
 When 3 cubes of the same color can be collected under each other, those 3 cubes are destroyed.